merklefruit/SaaS4Devs/README.md

 - [The 6 stages of the SaaS customer lifecycle](https://blog.hubspot.com/service/saas-customer-lifecycle)
 - [Driving SaaS growth through the customer lifecycle](https://www.cloudave.com/29267/driving-saas-growth-through-the-customer-lifecycle/)

+[ TODO → Stay tuned for more → scroll to the "Get Updates" section ]

 ### What's the best pricing strategy?

 [https://thebootstrappedfounder.com/newsletter/episode-29/](https://thebootstrappedfounder.com/newsletter/episode-29/)

+[ TODO → Stay tuned for more → scroll to the "Get Updates" section ]

 ### Where do I publish my MVP?